-GOALS ACTIONS 1) Assist with drought mitigation.
+GOALS ACTIONS Assist with drought mitigation.
 A. Provide water use technical recommendations to 10 urban and suburban community members.
-2) Enhance fire safety for land and homeowners.
+Enhance fire safety for land and homeowners.
 A. Develop fire safety strategies and recommendations at 10 sites.
 Mitigate flood impacts on residents in the Chehalis Basin.
-A. Host 2 community meetings focused on the Chehalis Basin Strategy to keep residents informed.

-B. Develop 1 floodplain restoration guidance documents for landowners.
+A. Host 2 community meetings focused on the Chehalis Basin Strategy to keep residents informed.B.
+Develop 1 floodplain restoration guidance document for landowners.
 C. Participate in Chehalis Basin Strategy and protect landowner involvement in the process.
-4) Assist farms in mitigating and adapting to A. Host 4 workshops to help farmers adapt to climate change. climate change.
-B. Facilitate the installation of 1 alternative on-farm energy project.
-C. Work with 2 farms to implement carbon sequestration practices.
-D. Improve emergency readiness for community members.
+Assist farms in mitigating and adapting to climate change.
+A. Host 2 workshops to help farmers adapt to climate change.
+B. Work with 2 farms to implement carbon sequestration practices.
+C. Develop carbon farming sections for conservation plans.
+D. Improve emergency readiness for 10 community members.

 Improve community resilience to climate change.
 A. Host 2 professional development opportunities for teachers.